What is ECNL? Everything You Need to Know

 As mentioned above, it was established in 2009 but, at the time, exclusively for young female soccer players.

-The ECNL began with U15, U16, and U17 girls’ soccer teams but subsequently extended to U13-U19 girls’ soccer teams.
+The ECNL began with U15, U16, and U17 girls’ soccer teams but quickly extended to U13-U19 girls’ soccer teams.

-In 2017, as the league progressed, it has expanded to include a boys division.
+In 2017, as the league progressed, it expanded to include a boys division.

 ECNL draws thousands of boys and girls soccer players across more than 100 member clubs.